CSC-3380-Spring-2025/Team-11/README.md

 Quality Assurance Tester: Eyzeya Douglas (edoug-the-19th)

 # About Our Software
-Our project is a first person horror game that takes place in a maze...
+Our project is a first person horror game that takes place in a maze.
+The goal is to get to the door at the end of the level and progress through multiple mazes.
-	Describe a little about what the project is about here.
 ## Platforms Tested on
-- MacOS
 - Windows
 # Important Links
 Kanban Board: https://github.com/orgs/CSC-3380-Spring-2025/projects/24 \